AXA1665 & Overt Hepatic Encephalopathy (OHE)

 Abbreviation Glossary: AAAs, aromatic amino acids; BCAAs, branched chain amino acids; EMM, endogenous metabolic modulators; mTORC1, mammalian target of rapamycin complex 1; OHE, overt hepatic encephalopathy.
 Amino acids and derivatives: Asp, aspartate; His, histadine; Ile, isoleucine; Leu, leucine; Lys, lysine; Met, methionine; Orn, ornithine; Phe, phenylalanine; Thr, threonine; Tyr, tyrosine; Val, valine

 AXA1665-001 was a two-part, 15-day controlled crossover Clinical Study in subjects with mild and moderate hepatic insufficiency.
 The primary purpose of the study was to evaluate the safety, tolerability, and effect on biomarkers of two doses of AXA1665.
-AXA1665 was found to be generally well tolerated, and the higher dose of this product candidate showed positive effects on key markers of ammonia handling (reduction in plasma ammonia), amino acid balance (increase in Fischer’s Ratio) and muscle structure and function (improvement in dry lean mass and liver frailty index).
+AXA1665 was found to be generally well tolerated, and the higher dose of this product candidate showed positive effects on key markers of ammonia handling (reduction in plasma ammonia), amino acid balance (increase in Fischer Ratio, a measure of the ratio of branched chain amino acids to aromatic amino acids) and muscle structure and function (improvement in dry lean mass and liver frailty index).

-AXA1665-002 is an ongoing 12-week (with a four-week follow-up), randomized placebo-controlled Clinical Study.
-The purpose of this study is to assess the safety, tolerability and physiological impact of two doses of AXA1665 in 60 subjects with mild and moderate hepatic insufficiency.
+AXA1665-002 was a 12-week (with a four-week follow-up), randomized placebo-controlled Clinical Study.
+The purpose of this study was to assess the safety, tolerability and physiological impact of two doses of AXA1665 in 60 subjects with mild and moderate hepatic insufficiency.